Sarah Murdoch: Personal life

-In 1999, the then-Sarah O'Hare married British-born Lachlan Murdoch, the eldest son of Australian-born American media mogul Rupert Murdoch.
-The couple reside in Brentwood, Los Angeles, California, with their two sons, Kalan Alexander (born 2004), Aidan Patrick (born 2006) and their daughter, Aerin Elisabeth Murdoch (born 2010).
+In 1999, the then-Sarah O'Hare married Lachlan Murdoch, the eldest son of media mogul Rupert Murdoch.
+The couple reside in Bellevue Hill, Sydney, Australia.
+They have two sons, and a daughter.

+Murdoch supports the Manly Sea Eagles.

+Philanthropic work

-She is also ambassador of the Murdoch Children's Research Institute and joined its board of directors in 2014.
+Sarah is an ambassador of the Murdoch Children's Research Institute and joined its board of directors in 2014.
 The institute was established in 1986 by her husband Lachlan's grandmother, Elisabeth Murdoch and is the largest child health research institute in Australia.
-Murdoch is patron of Australia's National Breast Cancer Foundation, and addressed the National Press Club of Australia about the activities of the foundation on 4 October 2006 and again on 24 December 2008.
+Murdoch was a patron of Australia's National Breast Cancer Foundation, and addressed the National Press Club of Australia about the activities of the foundation on 4 October 2006 and again on 24 December 2008.
 The addresses were televised Australia-wide by the Australian Broadcasting Corporation.

-Murdoch is a keen rugby league fan and supports the Manly Sea Eagles.
+Murdoch has served as a board member of New York’s Public Theater and founded and chaired its young patron program to attract younger supporters to the theater.
+In Australia, Murdoch served on the board of the Australian Research Alliance for Children and Youth (ARACY) working with government for better efficiency and efficacy in services to Australia’s most vulnerable children.
+Sarah was a member of the Global Council of the American Ballet Theater.

+Murdoch served as Patron of the National Breast Cancer Foundation (NBCF) Australia for over eighteen years.
+She was awarded both the Inaugural Advocacy for Breast Cancer Research Awabrd and the Honorary Award for Extraordinary Service.

+Sarah also served on the board of the Global Access Partners (GAP) Taskforce on Early Childhood Education and the Federal Government’s National Body Image Advisory Group.
+Sarah has served on the Harvard-Westlake School and Carlthorp School boards of Trustees.

+In 2023, Lachlan and Sarah Murdoch gave one million dollars to a queer museum Qtopia, located in the old Darlinghurst Police Station.

+In 2007, Sarah co-authored Birth Skills, a book that provides education for new mothers around labour and birth.

+Sarah holds an MBA from The University of Technology Sydney and is a graduate of the Australian Institute of Company Directors (GAICD).